SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

    <p align="center"><img width="480" src="res/pic101.png" alt="Build the database"> </p>

-   > During this step the data model is transformed into the respective `hdbcds` artifacts, which are then deployed to an HDI Container.
+   > During this step, the data model is compiled into the respective `hdbcds` artifacts, which are then deployed to an HDI Container (a database schema).
 In Web IDE's console view you can watch the progress of the deployment operation.

 2. Open the `db` folder, double-click on the file `flight-model.cds` and have a look into the definition of the data model.
    <p align="center"><img width="860" src="res/pic102.png" alt="The flight model"> </p>